-Education B.B.A., The University of Michigan Ross School of Business, 1990; J.D., The University of Michigan Law School, 1993 Honors/ Awards Two-time recipient of one of Department of Justice's highest awards: Director's Award for Superior Performance by Litigation Team; numerous commendations from Federal Bureau of Investigation (including commendation from FBI Director Robert Mueller III), Internal Revenue Service, and Defense Criminal Investigative Service; J.D., Magna Cum Laude , Order of the Coif, The University of Michigan Law School, 1993; B.B.A., High Distinction, The University of Michigan Ross School of Business, 1990 to the representation of shareholders and consumers, Mr. Geller defended companies in class action litigation.
-Mr. Geller's securities fraud successes include class actions against Massy Energy (\$265 million recovery) and Lernout & Hauspie Speech Products, N.V. (\$115 million recovery).
-In the derivative arena, Mr. Geller was lead derivative counsel in a case against Prison Realty Trust (aggregate recovery of \$120 million).
-In the corporate takeover area, Mr. Geller led cases against the boards of directors of Outback Steakhouse (\$30 million additional consideration to shareholders) and Intermedia Corp. (\$38 million settlement).
-Finally, he has handled many consumer fraud class actions, including cases against Fidelity Federal for privacy violations (\$50 million) and against Dannon for falsely advertising the health benefits of yogurt products (\$45 million settlement).
+B.B.A., The University of Michigan Ross School of Business, 1990; J.D., The University of Michigan Law School, 1993

+Two-time recipient of one of Department of Justice's highest awards: Director's Award for Superior Performance by Litigation Team; numerous commendations from Federal Bureau of Investigation (including commendation from FBI Director Robert Mueller III), Internal Revenue Service, and Defense Criminal Investigative Service; J.D., Magna Cum Laude, Order of the Coif, The University of Michigan Law School, 1993; B.B.A., High Distinction, The University of Michigan Ross School of Business, 1990 practice areas.
+Notably, before devoting his practice to the representation of consumers and investors, he defended companies in high-stakes class action litigation, providing him an invaluable perspective.
+Geller has tried bench and jury trials on both the plaintiffs' and defendants' sides, and has argued before numerous state, federal and appellate courts throughout the country.